MrKrautee/krauts-facebook-scraper/README.md

   * scraping videos works fine.
   * posts not tested.
   * no login, no group posts, ...
-* if you want to scrape posts, go to https://github.com/kevinzg/facebook-scraper
+  * if you need login, group post, etc.., go to https://github.com/kevinzg/facebook-scraper
+  * login, post, etc planned for the first release ...